cfengine/documentation/manuals/language-concepts/classes.markdown

 Note that any class promise must have one - and only one - value constraint.
-That is, you might not leave 'expression' in the example above or add both 'and' and 'xor' constraints to the single promise. **TODO: rephrase this**
+That is, you might not leave 'expression' in the example above or add both 'and' and 'xor' constraints to the single promise.

 Another type of class definition happens when you define classes based on the outcome of a promise, e.g. to set a class if a promise is repaired, one might